Pachinko (novel): Major characters

-Koh Hansu — Koh Hansu is a Korean man who was adopted into a family of organized crime in Japan.
-Using his connections, Koh Hansu continually strives to earn money and control what he can.
+Koh Hansu — Koh Hansu is a Korean man adopted into a family of organized crime in Japan.
+Koh Hansu continually strives to earn money and control what he can be using his connections.
 Hansu meets Sunja in Korea, even though he has a wife in Japan.
 Throughout the novel, Hansu utilizes his influence to look after Sunja and her family, keeping them alive.
 Hansu is driven by his love for his only son, Noa.

 Noa — Noa is the only son of Koh Hansu and Sunja.
 He attends Waseda University in Tokyo before moving to Nagano to start a new life away from Hansu and Sunja.
 He struggles with identity issues stemming from his biological father's associations with the yakuza.
+Noa marries Risa and has four children with her, twin girls, a son and another daughter.

 Mozasu — Mozasu is the only son of Baek Isak and Sunja.
 He faces constant bullying in school and tends to retaliate with force.
-As a result, he drops out of school and begins an apprenticeship at a pachinko parlor as a guard.
-Eventually, he moves up in the ranks and establishes his own parlors.
+As a result, he drops out of school and begins an apprenticeship as a guard at a pachinko parlor.
+Eventually, he moves up in the ranks and establishes his parlors.
 Mozasu marries a girl named Yumi and has one son, Solomon.

 Solomon — Solomon is the only son of Mozasu and Yumi.
-Growing up, Solomon does not face many of the same issues as his father or grandmother, since his father is very wealthy.
-Torn about what he wants to do with his life, he visits the United States and eventually decides that he wants to enter the pachinko business like his father.
+Solomon did not face many of the same issues as his father or grandmother growing up since his father was very wealthy.
+Torn about what he wants to do with his life, he attends university in the United States.
+Eventually, he decides to enter the pachinko business like his father.

 Themes

 Themes in Pachinko include discrimination, stereotypes, and power, particularly in the context of the experiences of Koreans in Japan during World War II.
+Lee includes various historical themes and events in her novel, including comfort women and the role of women in general in a Korean society.
+Lee's novel highlights women taking leadership in a time when men held the primary responsibility.

 The novel also highlights the motif of the game pachinko, and the unpredictable and uncontrollable nature of the game is a metaphor for the characters' stories.
-Lee has said that the novel's title, which was originally set to be Motherland, was changed to Pachinko when, in her interviews, Koreans seemed to relate back to the pachinko business.
+Lee has said that the novel's title, which was initially set to be Motherland, was changed to Pachinko when, in her interviews, Koreans seemed to relate to the pachinko business.

+Another pattern in this novel is discussing food as a representation of wealth.
+From the commodity of white rice to the labor involved with producing kimchi, Lee uses traditional concepts of meals to convey her message of disparity between peoples.
+Hansu's dynamic within his relationships is explored through his taste for high-brow, Japanese-style meals, contrasting with Noa's preference for fast meals typical for working-class Koreans.
+The success and motivations of the characters can be displayed through the foods associated with them.